thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/line_column_charts.md

  ![](/pages/images/lock_chart_y_axes.png "Enable shared y-axis")

-Your search needs at least one attribute and two measures to be represented as a line column chart.

 ## Line stacked column charts

-The line stacked column chart combines stacked column and line charts.

 This chart is similar to the line column chart, except that it divides its columns with an attribute in the legend.
 There are two y-axes, one for each measure.